ndrakos/blog/_posts/2020-09-17-FSPS_UV_Properties.md

 FSPS normalizes the star formation history by one stellar mass.
 The final galaxy mass is stored in the variable <code>sps.stellar_mass</code>.
-Therefore I scaled the SED luminosity by $$10^8/$$<code>sps.stellar_mass</code>.
+Therefore I scaled the SED luminosity by $$M_{\rm gal}/$$<code>sps.stellar_mass</code>.
 Note that I am currently including the mass from stellar remnants in  <code>sps.stellar_mass</code>.
 I can turn this off with a flag.
 I need to think about how the stellar mass functions I used for abundance matching are defined, and whether this should be included.

 Additionally, the output of FSPS is in units of $$L_\odot/Hz$$.
 If we consider the object to be 10 parsecs away, we can divide this by $$4 \pi (10 {\rm pc})^2 $$ to get a flux density, corresponding to the absolute magnitude.